Office: 6-225E Keller Hall

 I'm an assistant professor in the Department of Computer Science and Engineering at the University of Minnesota, Twin Cities.
 My research focuses on numerical methods and mathematical models for physics-based animation and computer graphics.

-Previously, I received a B.Tech. from the Indian Institute of Technology Delhi and an M.S. and a Ph.D. from the University of North Carolina at Chapel Hill advised by Ming C. Lin, and did a postdoc at the University of California, Berkeley working with James F. O'Brien.
+Previously, I received a B.Tech. from the Indian Institute of Technology Delhi and an M.S. and a Ph.D. from the University of North Carolina at Chapel Hill advised by Ming Lin.
+I was a postdoc at the University of California, Berkeley working with James O'Brien.

 I'm looking for enthusiastic students who think physics is cool and aren't afraid of a little maths.
 Take a look at some of my research areas below, and if any of them sound exciting or you have ideas of your own, get in touch!